TemporalInept/Lituus/README.md

  2. Parse and graph Magic: The Gathering (MTG) oracle text,
  3. Compile and collate the parsed oracle text and card characteristics,
  3. Analyze the collated data in terms of Competitive Elder Highlander (cEDH) decks,
  5. and use the data in Ertai's Study of Lesser Wizards (ESoLW) <https://github.com/TemporalInept/ESoLW> Quarterly and Annual Reports.

-Lituus is written Python and requires Python 3 to run.
-It has only been tested on my personal computer is not guaranteed to work on anything else.

 Sources: